proxy-wasm/proxy-wasm-cpp-sdk/docs/api_overview.md

 * `LOG_ERROR`
 * `LOG_CRITICAL`

-Additionally, there is a LOG macro that accepts log level as a parameter.
-These macros layer on top of hostcall functions:

-* `logTrace`
-* `logDebug`
-* `logInfo`
-* `logWarn`
-* `logError`
-* `logCritical`

-All macros and hostcalls above allow plugin execution to continue.
-There is one further logging hostcall that terminates plugin execution:
+The macros above allow plugin execution to continue.
+There is also a logging hostcall that terminates plugin execution:

 * `logAbort`: logs at Critical level, then aborts the plugin